tchayen/backup-likes/README.md

 Script for downloading Twitter likes with viewer app.
+Includes optional script to download images locally.

 ![Screenshot of the viewer app](screenshots/1.png)